 The Hirst standard Helmholtz (HH-XXX range) coils are an easy addition to the Hirst IFM06 integrating fluxmeter for a fast, accurate and a low-cost measuring technique to monitor the quality of permanent magnets of all kinds.
 Sample batch testing can be used to verify specifications of the magnets prior to assembly.
-Many strategies exist on sample strategy from 100% testing to random 1% of batch tests.
+Many strategies exist on sample strategy from 100% testing to a random batch test.
+For the greatest sensitivity and resolution in the measurement of the magnet, it is sensible to pick the smallest coil size for the sample to be tested (see the Standard Helmholtz coils brochure for details on how to pick the appropriate coil size).